DestryyyGIT/dicemaker_revamp/README.md

 The script also already assumes it's in the C:\platform-tools:\ directory alongside your ADB files.
 *Please see here ([▶ dice.exe setup (figma.com)](https://www.figma.com/proto/2d3icPqyv5V8ow4EWgOmvl/Untitled?type=design&node-id=124-84&t=oXRlJ0X4ydqPNtpJ-0&scaling=min-zoom&page-id=0%3A1) for help on getting the ADB folder set up in the right spot alongside your system's environment variables if you haven't already.*

-If there is interest, I'll wrap this up as an executable but for now it's just a .py script because I wanted to get it out there.
 Let me know if you guys encounter any bugs, it's definitely still far from perfect.
 I will not be incorporating compatibility with other emulators, but I welcome somebody else to take on the challenge!

 How To Run:
 - Download EXE (This will likely trigger anti-virus.
 This application does not need admin rights to run; however, it does conduct port scanning (through adb), it does create/terminate subprocesses and threads, and due to the nature of wrapping it using PyInstaller, files may be created in a temp folder that the Python dependencies need.
 The source code is below and transparent.